Vito Genovese: Return to New York

 When the Allies invaded Italy in September 1943, Genovese switched sides and quickly offered his services to the U.S. Army.
 Former New York governor Charles Poletti, then attached to the U.S. Army, accepted a 1938 Packard Sedan as a personal gift from Genovese.
 Genovese was appointed to a position of interpreter/liaison officer in the U.S. Army headquarters in Naples and quickly became one of Allied Military Government for Occupied Territories' (AMGOT) most trusted employees.
 Poletti and the entire AMGOT department were completely unaware of his history.

-Genovese established one of the largest black market operations in southern Italy, together with the Italian gangster Calogero Vizzini.
+Genovese established one of the largest black market operations in southern Italy, together with the Cosa Nostra's boss Calogero Vizzini.
 Vizzini sent truck caravans loaded with all the basic food commodities necessary for the Italian diet rolling northward to hungry Naples, where their cargoes were distributed by Genovese's organization.
 All of the trucks were issued passes and export papers by the AMGOT administration in Naples and Sicily, and some corrupt American army officers even made contributions of gasoline and trucks to the operation.
 According to Luke Monzelli, a lieutenant in the Carabinieri assigned to follow Genovese during his time in Italy: "Truckloads of food supplies were shipped from Vizzini to Genovese — all accompanied by the proper documents which had been certified by men in authority, Mafia members in the service of Vizzini and Genovese."

 In the summer of 1944 in New York, Genovese was implicated in the Boccia murder by mobster Ernest "The Hawk" Rupolo, a former Genovese associate.
 Facing a murder conviction, Rupolo had decided to become a government witness.